-That said, Spanish-language campaigns are a rarity for most U.S. companies looking to reach a general audience.
+That said, marketing in Spanish is rare for most U.S. companies looking to reach a general audience.
 For this reason, competition for Spanish-language keywords is much lower, leading to CPCs as low as 75% less than the equivalent keyword term in English.
-If your staff has the talent to supply adequate content, the market is certainly there for the taking.
+If your staff has the talent to supply adequate content and the best display ads, the market is certainly there for the taking.

 Does The Same Multilingual Strategy Work on Bing?
 Sadly, No